 - Full board camping arrangements on the mountain with a large mess tent, tables & stools

-- Accommodation on twin share basis with foam sleeping mats in tents / ‘A’ class hotels (all meals included) Individual climbing equipment
+- 9 nights accommodation on twin share basis with foam sleeping mats in tents

 - All meals as mentioned in itinerary & safe drinking water

-- All trip arrangements with India’s most experienced guiding team, camp staff and cooks
+- All trip arrangements with India’s most experienced climbing team, camp staff and cooks

 - Peak fee/sanctuary fee/royalty/permits where applicable